 Ms. Woolsey is widely published across a variety of industry partnership and related topics, and frequently asked to speak at events and conferences.
 The Pew Charitable Trusts commissioned her to write a short history of sector strategies and implications on disconnected youth in 2015.
 Her 2013 National Governors Association paper, Sector Strategies Coming of Age, is still a flagship publication for Governors.
 Featured in the paper is a concept and framework that connects sector partnerships, career pathways, and industry cluster growth.
 Since publication this concept has become a hot topic for discussion across the country at local, state and federal levels.

 Prior to consulting, Ms. Woolsey directed the Business and Industry Strategies team at the non-profit Corporation for a Skilled Workforce, spear-heading the organization’s industry engagement portfolio.
 Before joining CSW, Ms. Woolsey conducted research, provided technical assistance and managed national projects as a Senior Policy Analyst at the National Governors Association.
 Lindsey earned a Masters of Public Policy from Johns Hopkins University where she focused on workforce and economic development, including coursework in emerging financial markets from the School for Advanced International Studies.
 She earned her BA from American University in International Studies, where she studied economic development.
-Lindsey resides on Bainbridge Island in Washington State with her husband, twin two-year old sons and Australian Shepherd.
+Lindsey resides on Bainbridge Island in Washington State with her husband, twin five-year old sons and Australian Shepherd.